pjwallace/capstone/README.md

       - `created_by`
       - `date_modified`
       - `modified_by`
-    - `urls.py`: Consists of 29 paths to python views.
+    - `urls.py`: Consists of all paths to python views.
     - `validation.py`: Validates question and answer choices.
     - `views.py`: Updates the database when add, change, and delete forms are submitted.